ietf-wg-acme/acme/draft-ietf-acme-acme.md

 error, with a problem document describing the reason for the rejection.

-If the server is willing to proceed, it builds a pending authorization object from the inputs submitted by the client.
+If the server is willing to proceed, it builds a pending authorization object from the inputs submitted by the client:

 * "identifier" the identifier submitted by the client
 * "status" MUST be "pending" unless the server has out-of-band information